 15.18 Infringement—Likelihood of Confusion—Factors—Sleekcraft Test (15 U.S.C. §§ 1114(1) and 1125(a))

-The plaintiff asserts that [insert trademark] is a trademark for its goods.
-The plaintiff contends that the defendant’s use of [insert the defendant’s mark] in connection with the defendant’s [insert the defendant’s product] infringes the plaintiff’s trademark because it is likely to cause confusion.
+The plaintiff [name] asserts that [insert trademark] is a trademark for its goods.
+The plaintiff [name] contends that the defendant [name]’s use of [insert the defendant’s mark] in connection with the defendant [name]’s [insert the defendant’s product] infringes the plaintiff [name]’s trademark because it is likely to cause confusion.

 You must consider whether a reasonably prudent consumer in the marketplace is likely to be confused as to the origin of the goods bearing one of the marks.